 How to Stop Mice from Entering Your Home

-At PESTUK we receive a large number of calls from the Shepparton area that involve rats and mice, and how they enter peoples homes.
+Pest UK offer pest control in Shepperton.
+A lot of calls are to protect against rats and mice from entering people’s homes.
 Rodents may travel some distance undetected through cavity walls, soffits and loft spaces before either coming to an area where they are seen, they are heard or evidence of their presence (droppings, smells or damage) is noted.
 They may be entering a row of terraced houses several properties away from where they are actually appearing.

 Mice are able to gain entry through a hole as small as 1cm, so proofing against them can be difficult.
-We recommend sealing up any obvious holes around pipe work, removing any vegetation on or near your home can also prevent their access.
+We recommend sealing up any obvious holes around pipe work and removing any vegetation on or near your home to prevent their access.

 Mice have keen senses of taste, hearing, smell and touch.
 They are excellent climbers and can run up any rough vertical surface.
 They can run across wire cables and ropes and can jump up to a foot from the floor.